 We only used half a pumpkin, which was perfect for our needs.
 Use the whole thing if you have a few kids or a class!
 However, we did bake the other half and made a delicious fall treat with it!

-This mixture is for 1/2 a pumpkin.
-You might want to mix the oobleck in half when using the whole pumpkin.
-It’s a recipe you need to tweak to your liking and sensory needs.
+This mixture is for half a pumpkin.
+When using the whole pumpkin, you might want to mix the oobleck in half.
+This recipe is one you need to tweak to your liking and sensory needs.

 STEP 1.
-Cut the pumpkin in half and loosen the guts and seeds (awesome time to discuss pumpkin parts too!)
+Cut the pumpkin in half and loosen the guts and seeds (this is an awesome time to discuss pumpkin parts or the life cycle, too!).
 Set aside a few seeds to top the pumpkin afterward.

 STEP 2.
 Measure 1 cup of cornstarch and pour into the pumpkin.